williamsdrake/williamsdrake.github.io/postdoc work/index.md

 # <i class="fas fa-flask"></i>Core Research Areas

 {% include section.html %}
-## <i class="fas fa-bacteria"></i> Host-microbe interactions in the oral mucosa
+## <i class="fas fa-bacteria"></i> Probing host‑microbe interactions in the oral mucosa
+### Antigen-specific T cell responses at the oral barrier
 {% capture text %}
+Broadly, we are interested in the delicate interplay between host cells and microbes in barrier tissue.
 Relatively little is known how host cells respond to specific bacterial antigen and non-specific bacterial stimuli at the oral barrier.
 We are generating the following tools in order to understand how antigen-specific responses to oral microbes contributes to disease pathogenesis:
 - transgenic and retrogenic mice expressing a T cell receptor that recognizes *Aggregatibacter actinomycetemcomitans (Aa)*
 - MHC tetramers that identify *Aa*-specific T cells

-These tools will enable:
+We will use these tools to:
-- understanding of antigen-specific T cell responses in the oral mucosa
+- understand antigen-specific T cell response to oral pathogens in the oral mucosa
-- targeted study of the role of oral microbes in peripheral disease
+- study the role of oral pathogens in peripheral disease

-Additionally, we will utilitze the tool development pipeline to study the role of commensal microbes in oral mucosal homeostasis and disease.
+Additionally, we will utilize the tool development pipeline to study the role of commensal microbes in oral mucosal homeostasis and disease.
 {% endcapture %}

 {%
   include feature.html
   image="images/research_tcell.png"
+  link=""
+  headline=""
+  text=text
+%}

+### Improved identification of disease-associated oral microbes
+{% capture text %}
+Microbe relative abundance shifts do not necessarily indicate a causal role in disease pathogenesis.
+However, antibody response to microbes may better identify microbes that confer protection and/or microbes that enhance disease pathogenesis.
+Thus, we are applying culture-independent flow-cytometry-based bacterial/fungal cell sorting and 16S/ITS sequencing to characterize the anti-microbiota IgA/IgG repertoire in severe human periodontitis
+{% endcapture %}

+{%
+  include feature.html
+  image="images/research_igg.png"
   link=""
   headline=""
   text=text